Noah Emery, PhD

 Clinically, I have garnered a broad range of experiences in multiple therapeutic modalities, including Cognitive-Behavioral, Psychodynamic, and third-wave therapies.
 My training has spanned several high-caliber institutions, equipping me with the skills necessary to effectively treat and support clients from diverse and complex backgrounds.

-As I transition to my clinical residency, I am enthusiastic about the opportunity to specialize further in addiction treatment, aiming to integrate my research insights with clinical practice to improve treatment outcomes.
+On my clinical residency, I am enthusiastic about the opportunity to specialize further in addiction treatment, aiming to integrate my research insights with clinical practice to improve treatment outcomes.
 My goal is to continue contributing to the field of psychology through both innovative research and dedicated clinical work, focusing on effective strategies for behavioral change and addiction treatment.

 Russell Marks, PhD